Lesson Ideas and Activities

 Better than sitting in the car with the engine running filling the place with fumes, then making a last minute dash, only to get soaked in the playground trying to wrestle coats, bags, take-home projects, snacks and excitable children anyway.

-Even better if you can equip your canopy or shelter with a moveable outdoor Coat Rack and Welly Rack!
+Even better if you can equip your canopy or shelter with a movable outdoor Coat Rack and Welly Rack!
 Then children can walk to and from school whatever the weather, properly dressed in waterproof gear, and have somewhere spacious and dry to take off coats and change shoes without soaking the classroom.

 They are handy for playtimes too, and because they are on wheels they are great for teachers to move around wherever they are needed.